tjapit/quartz/content/perms/202508130442-on-subjectivity.md

 We often get the framing of the question, "What's the meaning of life?" incorrect.
-When we first set out to answer this question for ourselves, we might think there's that one meaning out there in the world, something that you might stumble upon lying on the ground, "Yep, there she is, that's the meaning of life right there."
-There's an *objectivity* to it, there's that one thing that is true *externally* (pick your poison, whatever-isms) and we think we should follow that source of truth outside of ourselves.
+When we first set out to answer this question for ourselves, we might think there's that one meaning out there in the world, one you might stumble upon lying on the ground, "Yep, there she is, that's the meaning of life right there."
+There's an *objectivity* to it, there's that one thing that is true *externally* (pick your poison, whatever-isms) and we think we should follow that source of truth which is outside of ourselves.

-But hold on, just think about it for a second.
-Is there really one thing out there that everyone should follow, when everyone's circumstances are so different?
-Is there really such a thing as an objective truth?
-If there isn't any, what should be the north star I follow then?
-Based on my nearly three decades living as a human being on this earth, I've been moving towards the conclusion that the universe is ultimately meaningless and indifferent — life never really tells you what you should or shouldn't do.
-Really, your next poop is as meaningful as your next promotion in the eyes of an uncaring universe.
+But hold on a second, when you stop and think about it,

+- Is there really one thing out there that everyone should follow, when everyone's circumstances are so different?
+- Is there really such a thing as an objective truth?
+- If there isn't any, what should be the north star I follow then?

+Personally, I don't think so.
+Based on nearly three decades living as a human being on this earth, I've been moving towards the conclusion that the universe is ultimately meaningless and indifferent — life never really tells you what you should or shouldn't do.
+Frankly, your next poop is as meaningful as your next promotion in the eyes of an uncaring universe.

-I'm not trying to be nihilistic nor fall into meaninglessness.
+Not trying to be nihilistic nor fall into meaninglessness here.
 I say this neutrally, not in a hopeless, "Oh, the tragedy... the despair... the world is so uncaring and forgiving, why care about anything at all?"
-In fact, it's from this point of view of "the universe ultimately having no meaning", that I've found "meaning" in life.
-In my humble opinion, the only proper way to talk about the meaning of life is in a subjective manner.
+In fact, it's from this point of view of "the universe ultimately having no meaning" that I've found "meaning" in life.
+In my opinion, the only proper way to talk about the meaning of life is in a subjective manner.
 That is, how the question relates to *you*, not the systematic belief you may or may not subscribe to.

+> [!NOTE]- Side Note: On -isms
+>
-As an aside, I don't care much for -isms because of the history of the harm that it's caused.
-Humans acting in bad faith have [taken advantage of others](https://youtu.be/sc3ycMvyuoo?si=fUPWT03CcXKhdNL_&t=979) who are in crisis and looking towards "meaning" for salvation.
-But I digress.
+> As an aside, I don't care much for -isms because of the history of the harm
+> that it's caused.
+Humans acting in bad faith have [taken advantage of others](https://youtu.be/sc3ycMvyuoo?si=fUPWT03CcXKhdNL_&t=979) who are in

-> [!NOTE]- Side note: Vindication
+> crisis and looking towards "meaning" for salvation.
 >
 > I was so happy when I read how Kierkegaard voiced the nebulous hunch I'd had
 > for years,
 >